Skip to main content

 The first step to creating feature flags on Bucketeer is to access the dashboard.
 If your team runs your Bucketeer systems, ask your Admin to provide the dashboard URL.
 After accessing the dashboard, navigate to the Feature Flags tab, where you will find all existing flags in the current environment.
 Creating a new flag adds it to the list.

 If you're looking for a specific flag, you can search it using its name, description, or ID.
-On the other hand, if you want to create a new flag, click the + Add.
+On the other hand, if you want to create a new flag, click the + Create Flag button.

 Create a feature flag

-To create the flag, you need to fulfill the fields on the creation panel, which appear after clicking the + Add.
-The image below presents an example of the creation panel.
-The first three fields, ID, Name, and Description, are used for identification purposes.
+To create the flag, you need to fulfill the fields on the creation panel, which appear after clicking the + Create Flag.
+The first fields, Flag ID, Name, and Description, are used for identification purposes.
 All have a length limit of 100 characters.
-While Name and Description are used only to identify and help find the flag after its creation, the ID is also used to determine the flag when integrating it into your application.
-In the SDKs section, the ID is also referenced as FLAG_ID.
+While Name and Description are used only to identify and help find the flag after its creation, the Flag ID is also used to determine the flag when integrating it into your application.
+In the SDKs section, the Flag ID is referenced as FLAG_ID.

 create feature flag panel